GoogleCloudPlatform/enterprise-knowledge-solution/README.md

         deploy_ui                   = # Toggler for the Web-UI component, boolean value true or false.
 If the scripts/pre_tf_setup.sh failed to set the required org-policies set this variable to false.

         webui_service_name          = # set this to "default" for the first run and change it if you intend to have a different service name for your App.

+        create_vpc_network          = # set false if you want to use your existing vpc or set true

+        vpc_name                    = # Provide VPC name if 'create_vpc_network' is set to true else set to "dpu-network"

+        vpc_id.                     = # Provide VPC id if 'create_vpc_network' is set to true else leave empty like ""

 1. Review the proposed changes, and apply them: